-Any joint bank accounts will be updated into the sole name of the surviving account holder, and the contents of this account will become their sole property.
+Any joint bank accounts will be moved into the sole name of the surviving account holder, and the contents of this account will become their sole property.
 New bank cards may be issued at this point, dependent on the bank’s policies.

-For accounts held in the deceased’s sole name, if the balance is below the bank’s threshold and a Grant of Probate is not required, the bank may agree to release the funds after seeing the death certificate, a copy of the Will (if there is one) and identification of the executor or administrator.
+For accounts held in the deceased’s sole name, if the balance is below the bank’s threshold and a Grant of Probate is not required, the bank may agree to release the funds after seeing the death certificate, a copy of the will (if there is one) and identification of the executor or administrator.

 All banks and financial institutions have a legal duty to protect their customers.
 This includes protecting the financial information of the deceased customer.
-If the bank doesn't need a Grant of Probate, they may still ask the executor or administrator of the estate to sign an indemnity.
+If the bank doesn't need a grant of probate, they may still ask the executor or administrator of the estate to sign an indemnity.
 The purpose of the indemnity is to protect the bank if it later turns out that the money has been paid to the wrong person.

-If a Grant of Probate is needed
+If a grant of probate is needed